Shobhna Samarth

-Shobhana Samarth (17 November 1916 – 9 February 2000) was an Indian actress, director and producer who began her career in the early days of talkie movies in the Hindi film industry and continued in lead roles into the 1950s.
+Shobhana Samarth (née Saroj Shilotri; 17 November 1916 – 9 February 2000) was an Indian director, actress and producer, who began her career in the early days of talkie movies in the Hindi film industry and continued in lead roles into the 1950s.

 She started in Marathi cinema.
 Her first Hindi film, Nigahen Nafrat, was released in 1935.
 She is best remembered for her portrayal of Sita in Ram Rajya (1943).
 In 1997, she was honoured with the Filmfare Special Award for her contribution to the arts.

 Samarth later produced and directed a pair of movies that launched the careers of her daughters, Nutan and Tanuja.

 Early life

 Shobhana was born on 17 November 1916 in Bombay, British India, as Saroj Shilotri.
 An only child, her father Prabhakar Shilotri was a "pioneer banker", having started the Shilotri Bank in Bombay.
 Her mother Rattan Bai, in 1936, acted in the film Frontiers of Freedom, in Marathi (Swarajyachya Seemewar).

 Shobhna studied initially in Cathedral School, Bombay, for one year.
-In 1928 her father suffered financial losses and the business went into liquidation.
+In 1928, her father suffered financial losses and the business went into liquidation.
 The family then shifted to Bangalore in 1931, where Shobhana attended Baldwin Girls High School.
 To earn a living, her father taught students on a private basis, while her mother taught in a Marathi school.

 In December that year, her father died of a heart attack and the mother and daughter returned to Bombay to stay with her maternal uncle.
 Shobhana studied in a convent school, but was unable to complete her matriculation, as she had begun her film career by then.
 Shobhana also taught privately to make money.

-During this time she met her future husband Kumarsen Samarth, who had just returned from Germany and was keen on directing films.
+During this time, she met her future husband Kumarsen Samarth, who had just returned from Germany and was keen on directing films.
 They got engaged and she started work on her first film.
 Her uncle was opposed to her acting in films, and she and her mother moved out of his home (ironically his daughter and Shobhana's cousin Nalini Jaywant herself became an actress).